Nando's: Ireland

 Nando's was first established in Ireland in 2008.
 The company opened its flagship restaurant on St Andrew Street in the city centre of Dublin in November 2011, employing 60 staff members to manage a 3,800 sqft space spread over two floors.
-As of August 2021, they have expanded to a total of 13 outlets in Ireland, with nine in Dublin, two in Cork, one in Newbridge and one in Limerick.
+As of August 2021, they have expanded to a total of 14 outlets in Ireland, with nine in Dublin, two in Cork, one in Newbridge, one in Limerick and one in Galway.

 New Zealand

-A Nando's franchise in Palmerston North, New Zealand.
+Protest outside Nando's outlet in Wellington, New Zealand.

 Nando's opened their first outlet in New Zealand, at Glenfield in 2000.
 As of August 2021, there are 20 Nando's outlets throughout New Zealand, located in the regions of Auckland, Bay of Plenty, Christchurch, Hamilton, Wellington, and Dunedin.

-In New Zealand, Nando’s sources its chicken from SPCA Certified free-range farms.
+In New Zealand, Nando's sources its chicken from SPCA Certified free-range farms.
 However, animal welfare organisation Animals Aotearoa has raised concerns that these chickens are selectively bred to grow abnormally fast, causing chronic pain, lameness, and difficulty accessing food and water.
 Some reportedly suffer respiratory issues and organ failure within weeks of hatching.

-The organisation advocates for the Better Chicken Commitment (BCC), which Nando’s UK and Ireland have adopted, but Nando’s New Zealand has not, meaning unnaturally fast-growing breeds—and associated welfare issues—remain in use.
+The organisation advocates for the Better Chicken Commitment (BCC), which Nando's UK and Ireland have adopted, but Nando's New Zealand has not, meaning unnaturally fast-growing breeds—and associated welfare issues—remain in use.